Aberdeen, Dingwall, Shetland and Orkney wins at latest Scottish Edge Awards

 Tabrifics is a new “small-batch” tablet-maker and it came away from the Glasgow awards ceremony with £15,000.

 Highland Domes, of Dingwall, also won a £10,000 Young Edge award.
-The firm builds curve-shaped greenhouses that are said to be more resilient, better insulated and more space efficient than traditionl structures.
+The firm builds innovative greenhouses that are said to be more resilient, better insulated and more space efficient than traditionl structures.

 Other £10,000 prizewinners in the Scottish Government-backed competition include Orkney firm Feverfew Garden Company, which specialises in gardenwear for women.